YanisDeplazes/CBEM-with-Selectors---Enhanced-BEM-Methodology/README.md

 ### CSS ###

 #### Reusable Block ####
-Reusable Blocks can be reused within the project.
+Block is reusable.
 ```
 nav {

 }
 ```
 #### Specific Block ####
-Specific Blocks are identified by its Class or ID.
+Block is identified by its Class or ID.
 ```
 #navigation {

 }
 ```
 #### Reusable Specific Block ####
-Specific Blocks Resusable Block is reusable and is identified by its Class or ID within the project.
+Block is reusable and is identified by its Class or ID.
 ```
 .navigation {